Venosta Valley was once the Granary of Tyrol

 Increased awareness for natural foods and organic farming has increased demand in recent years, making regional grain production attractive once again.
 The original Venosta Valley Paarlbrot

 baked with regional grain is flourishing.
-This wholesome bread made from wheat and rye flour was first baked in the 13th century by the monks in the Monte Maria monastery.
+This wholesome bread made from wheat and rye flour was first baked in the 13th century by the monks in the Marienberg monastery.
+Even today the bakers of the Silandro and Lasa holiday area use natural, locally-sourced grain and flour for their fragrant products.
 One of the main purchasers of Venosta Valley grain, is the first and only Italian whiskey distillery, PUNI

 , in Glorenza/Glurns.